 Mentor Partner II, LLC ("Partner II") was reorganized under the laws of the State of Texas in February 2021.
-Partner II originally held the contractual rights to lease payments from Pueblo West.
-On September 27, 2022, Pueblo West exercised its lease prepayment option and purchased the manufacturing equipment for \$245,369 and on September 28, 2022 Partner II transferred full title to the equipment to Pueblo West.
+Partner II originally held the contractual rights to lease payments from Pueblo West which was paid off on September 28, 2022.